All White Look for Ruth E. Carter Costume Designer Blog Post

 Ruth E. Carter, Black Panther Costume Designer, Happy BIrthday

 By now, everyone has had their say about Ruth E. Carter making Oscar history for being the first African American Costume Designer to win the coveted gold statue.
 Why?
-Because the 2019 Academy Awards aired on Sunday, February 24 at 8:00 PM.
+The 2019 Academy Awards aired on Sunday, February 24, at 8:00 PM.

 Costume Designer Ruth E. Carter, Happy BIrthday, White Moto Jacket over White Fringe Top and White Brocade Pants with White Mules

-I first learned of Ms. Carter from my fashion journalist daughter’s Refinery 29 post, February 14, 2018, two days before the release of the action adventure Marvel movie.
+I first learned of Ms. Carter from my fashion journalist daughter’s Refinery 29 post on February 14, 2018, two days before the release of the action-adventure Marvel movie.
 I wanted to write about the costume designer now because her 59th birthday is April 10.
 You know I like to celebrate birthdays.

 White Moto Jacket; White Fringe Top, J. Crew White Brocade Pants; Calvin Klein White Mule

-As a child growing up, my Dad didn’t allow my older brother and me to read comic books, so I wasn’t familiar with the Marvel Black Panther superhero.
-I thought the live-action film was about the 60s Black Panther Party.
+My Dad didn’t allow my older brother and me to read comic books as children, so I wasn’t familiar with the Marvel Black Panther superhero.
+I thought the live-action film was about the 1960s Black Panther Party.

 Ruth E. Carter

-Carter graduated from Hampton Institute currently known as Hampton University in 1982 with a Bachelor of Arts Degree in Theater Arts.
-She began her career working as an intern in her hometown of Springfield, Massachusetts and at the Santa Fe Opera.
+Carter graduated from Hampton Institute, or Hampton University, in 1982 with a Bachelor of Arts in Theater Arts.
+She began her career working as an intern in her hometown of Springfield, Massachusetts, and at the Santa Fe Opera.
 A young Carter moved to Los Angeles in 1986.
-While working at Lula Washington’s Dance Theatre, she met director Spike Lee who hired her for his second film School Daze.
+While working at Lula Washington’s Dance Theatre, she met director Spike Lee, who hired her for his second film, School Daze.

 Ruth E. Carter, Costume Designer